katharina-lang/rlhf/README.md

 ```
 All possible flags can be found in the [arguments](./rlhf/configs/arguments.py) file.

+If the flag `--no-synthetic` is set, human labeling is required.
+The system will launch a **Flask** web application where the user labels preferences through an interface in **Google Chrome**.
+To access the labeling interface, open **Google Chrome** and navigate to the adress shown in the terminal.

 ## Results
 Comparison of a few environments can be seen here:

 ## Learn more
-For a deep dive into our code, please see the file [walkthrough](./walkthrough.md)
+For a deep dive into our code, please see the file [walkthrough](./walkthrough.md).